Universality for the directed configuration model: metric space convergence of the strongly connected components at

-Finally, we claim that we can choose $T$ large enough such that all SCCs with large size are explored before time $T$.
+Finally, we claim that we can choose $T$ large enough such that the SCCs with the highest number of edges are explored before time $\lfloor Tn^{2/3}\rfloor$.
 This is the content of the following lemma.
-The proof is in the same spirit as Lemma 9 in \cite{aldous_1991} by Aldous. \begin{lemma} For $\delta>0$ and $I$ an interval, let $SCC(n,I,\delta)$ denote the number of SCCs whose vertices have at total of at least $\delta n^{1/3}$ in-edges (including those which are not part of the SCC) and whose time of first discovery is in $n^{2/3}I$.
+The proof is in the same spirit as \citet[Lemma 9]{aldous_1991}. \begin{lemma} For $\delta>0$ and $I$ an interval, let $SCC(n,I,\delta)$ denote the number of SCCs whose vertices have at total of at least $\delta n^{1/3}$ in-edges (including those which are not part of the SCC) and whose time of first discovery is in $n^{2/3}I$.
 Then,

 \end{lemma} \begin{proof} Fix $\delta>0$.
 Suppose there is an SCC $C$ with $vn^{1/3}$ total in-edges.
-Conditionally on this fact, the in-edges that are paired up to the first in-edge of $C$ is paired, are uniform picks (without replacement) from the total set of in-edges.
-Denote the time of discovery of the first in-edge of $C$ times $n^{-2/3}$ by $\Xi_n$.
-Then, $\Xi_n\overset{d}{\to}\operatorname{Exp}(v)$.
+Conditionally on this fact, the in-edges that are paired up until the time the first in-edge of $C$ is paired are uniform picks (without replacement) from the total set of in-edges.
+We use $\Xi_n$ to denote the time of discovery of the first in-edge of $C$ multiplied by $n^{-2/3}$.
+Then, $\Xi_n\todist\operatorname{Exp}(v)$.
 Fix $\epsilon>0$.
 We have that, by the memoryless property at time $s$,

-is asymptotically bounded from above by $\exp(-s\delta)$ by the memoryless property at time $s$, so that we can find an $s>0$ such that for all $n$ large enough,
+is asymptotically bounded from above by $\exp(-s\delta)$ by the memoryless property at time $s$.
+So that we can find an $s>0$ such that for all $n$ large enough,

 We claim that, by possibly increasing $s$ and $n$, we also get that

 which proves the statement.
 Firstly, we observe that the ratio of the length of an $SCC$ and its total in-degree are asymptotically equal to $\frac{\sigma_{-+}+\nu_-}{2\mu}$ by the proof of Proposition \ref{prop.convergenceheadscandidates}.
 Then, note that it is clear from the description of the limit process that, for $s$ large enough, with probability at most $\epsilon/2$, an SCC with total length at least $\frac{\mu}{\sigma_{-+}+\nu_-}\delta$ is discovered after time $s$.
 By the convergence of the exploration process on compact time intervals, by choosing $n$ large enough, we can then ensure that